Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 needed.

 **How to migrate:**

-This functionality is now defined via a JSON file.
+This functionality is now defined via a JSON file served by T-Engines.
-See how to define such JSON file in the
+See how to define the configuration in the
 [engine configuration](#t-engine-configuration) section.

+#### Migrating transformInternal
 ```java
 public void transformInternal(ContentReader reader, ContentWriter writer,  TransformationOptions options) throws Exception
 ```
 The `transformInternal` method performs the actual transform, either directly or via a 3rd party library or service.
-The method takes a **ContentReader** parameter onto the content to be transformed and provides a **ContentWriter** parameter used to write the result to.
+The **ContentReader** parameter provides a way of accessing the content to be transformed and the **ContentWriter** parameter provides a way to write the result.
-A **TransformationOptions** object is also provided.
+A **TransformationOptions** parameter provides the transform options.

 **How to migrate:**

 >Notice how the signature of the legacy transformer's `transformInternal` method is similar to the Hello World T-Engine's `transformInternal` method in [HelloWorldController].

-The section [Custom transform API] describes how to add transform logic to a custom T-Engine.
-Relating that to legacy transformers:
+The [Custom transform API] section describes how to add transform logic to a custom T-Engine.
+In short, the logic in the `transformInternal` method in a legacy transformer can be copied into a new T-Engine and modified to use the parameters provided by the `/transform` endpoint.
+An example of this can be seen in the [HelloWorldController.java].

 * Requests to a T-Engine's `/transform` endpoint contain a multipart file.
-This is the equivalent of the **ContentReader** parameter
+This is comparable to the **ContentReader** parameter.
-* The response from the `/transform` contains a
+* The response from the `/transform` endpoint contains the transformed file.
+This is comparable to the **ContentWriter** parameter.
-* Requests to a T-Engine's `/transform` endpoint contain a list of transform options as defined by the [engine configuration](#t-engine-configuration), such as the `language` option in the Hello World T-Engine.
+* Requests to a T-Engine's `/transform` endpoint contain a list of transform options as defined by the [engine configuration](#t-engine-configuration).
-This is the equivalent of the **TransformationOptions** parameter.
+These are comparable to the options in the **TransformationOptions** parameter.

 TODO
-* Identify the bits that should be copied to the T-Engine: Java code (normally from the transformInternal method) that does the actual transform or 3rd party libraries or calls to 3rd party services.
-   Talk about not needing to copy other code such as the
-    isTransformableMimetype method as this is defined in a json file in the T-Engine.

 * Talk about not needing to create a sub class of TransformOptions, or the need to marshal and un marshal TransformOptions.
-* Talk about there being no need for an AMP and that this decouples releases.
-* Talk about there being no need for Spring beans.
 * Talk about being able to run legacy transformers, local transforms and and the Transform service at the same time.
 * Talk about creating pipelines in json rather than Spring or via